WeiRui-Wang/Pipeline/README.md

 For defined yml, `deploy` option is neither mandatory nor supported in `build` module. `deploy` and `rebuild` flag are mutually exclusive and for `deploy` to work properly the `deploy` should be the only presence.

-Before running `deploy` module, ensure corresponding `post-receive` and `pre-commit` assets are presented in [assets](/assets) root folder under the name of the job name folder.
+Since deployment strategy that used by the `deploy` module is a transport and link deployment, before running `deploy` module, ensure corresponding `post-receive` and `pre-commit` assets are presented in [assets](/assets) root folder under the name of the job name folder structure such as [reveal.js](/assets/reveal.js) folder.

 ### F0 `.env` File Format